hoodsr/simple-compiler/README.md

 ## Part 2
-###Process C function definitions and C expression statements.
+###Process C function definitions and C expression statements

 To receive 80% of the credit: You must be able to handle function definitions.
 This includes determining the function return type (you are only responsible for handling functions that return int, char, float, and double), installing the function in the symbol table, generating the necessary assembly code to enter and exit the function, and generating the assembly code for the function body (the statements inside the function).
 At this level you do not need to handle parameter or local variable declarations.